What Is a Hernia?

 Get Started Today

-Dr. Srikanth is an American Board of Surgery-certified surgeon who has performed hundreds of hernia repairs laparoscopically and with da Vinci® robot assistance, enabling faster recovery.
-Most patients are discharged the same day or within 24 hours of hernia repair.
+Dr. Srikanth is an American Board of Surgery-certified surgeon who has performed hundreds of surgeries for hernia repair in Seattle, laparoscopically and with da Vinci® robot assistance, enabling faster recovery.
+After a laparoscopic Seattle hernia operation, most patients are discharged the same day or within 24 hours.